sourmash-bio/sourmash/doc/sourmash-internals.md

 sourmash prefers identifiers to be the first space-separated token in the signature name.
 This token can contain any alphanumeric letters other than space (@@ctb check me), and should contain at most one period.
-The version of the identifier will be the
+The version of the identifier will be the component after the period.

 So, for example, for a signature name of